Kammerlo/reeve-verifier/README.md

 ### Things to do:
 - [ ] Implement basic frontend
-- [ ] Implement identity verficiation - Currently we are interpreting the metadata without identity verification
+- [ ] Implement identity verification - Currently we are interpreting the metadata without identity verification